HappyShield/happyshield.github.io/readme.md

 4. Add a description explaining the changes you have made.
 5. Commit the changes ("Propose File Change")

-You can see this process explained nicely here! https://guides.github.com/activities/hello-world/#commit
+You can also see this process explained nicely here! https://guides.github.com/activities/hello-world/#commit

 ##### If the translation file does not yet exist: